imchipwood/dumbpad/README.md

 ## Making the PCB

 Submit the `.brd` file to your preferred PCB manufacturer - be mindful of minimum quantity requirements.
+Or, open the `.brd` file in Eagle >9.6 and generate gerbers using the cam processor.